Why do I have to pay up front for conveyancing in Ellesmere Port?

-four months have elapsed since my purchase conveyancing in Ellesmere Port took place.
-I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £170,000.
+It has been four months following my purchase conveyancing in Ellesmere Port completed.
+I have checked the Land Registry site which shows that I paid £200,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-About to purchase a new build apartment in Ellesmere Port.
-Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+Just had an offer accepted on a new build flat in Ellesmere Port.
+Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.

 Here is a sample of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Ellesmere Port